ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

  * ENHANCEMENT plugin memory consumption (less of 1kb or no more).
  * ENHANCEMENT full strict security rules applied.
  * ENHANCEMENT work with shared and vps hosting.
+ * INTRODUCED concept of pro version for future development and survivor.
  * BUMP Version 2013 Build 1231 Revision 2013
 = 2013.1212.9999 =
-* Refreshed Update [STABLE] Full Support and Compatibility for WordPress 3.8+
+* Refreshed Update [STABLE] Preemptive Support for WordPress 3.8-alpha
  * Please update as soon as possible!
- * Full Support and Compatibility for WordPress 3.8+
+ * Preemptive Support for WordPress 3.8-alpha
  * UPDATED Stability and Performances.
  * BUMP Version 2013 Build 1212 Revision 9999
 = 2013.1024.8888 =
 * Recommended Update [STABLE] Fixed infrequent freeze when deactivate or delete it!
  * Please update as soon as possible!
- * Full Support and Compatibility for WordPress 3.7+
+ * Preemptive Support for WordPress 3.7-alpha
  * NEW Special Gold All in One Update Versions with vary Frequency of Check.
  * BUXFIX Fixed infrequent freeze when deactivate or delete it!
  * BUMP Version 2013 Build 1024 Revision 8888
 = 2013.0730.7777 =
 * Release Candidate 2013 [STABLE] WP Missed Scheduled Release Candidate 2013
  * Please update as soon as possible!
- * Preemptive Support for WordPress 3.7+ - 3.8+
  * NEW Ticket #4218662 [HyperDB Query Compatibility](https://wordpress.org/support/topic/resolving-table_name-from-query-broken-in-select-query)
  * NEW Introducing Concept of PRO Version for Future Development and Survivor.
  * UPDATED Realtime Checking: 10 Future Posts for 5 Minute.